 Why must the employer hold a disciplinary hearing?

-What are the steps to follow during a disciplinary hearing?
+Steps to follow during a disciplinary hearing:

 - Issue the employee with a notice to attend a disciplinary hearing